AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 cosmological parameters is quite a complex task, so let us extend to two parameters here, which can then be further generalised later.

-As the above liklelihood calculations focused on A_s, it was natural to extend them to include the scalar spectral index n_s too.
+As the above likelihood calculations focused on A_s, it was natural to extend them to include the scalar spectral index n_s too.
 This then gives us a 2D likelihood contour, as we can simply evaluate it over a grid of (A_s, n_s) values.
 This isn't the most efficient method, however is the simplest to code up.
 The results of this are